arvis-workflows/arvis-naversearch/README.md

 This workflow finds words in dictonaries of Naver dictionary and searches contents by Naver search engine.
 You can use easily to discover Korean contents with the this Arvis workflow.

+## 🔗 This workflow is converted from [alfred-workflow](https://github.com/Kuniz/alfnaversearch).

+* Note that there might be some code change or different actions from the original workflow.

+* Marked original workflow's creator to author.

 Install workflow
 --------------
  `Naver Search.Arvisworkflow`를 다운로드 받아서 실행한다.